+- Submit baccalaureate and any graduate transcripts from each college or university attended. - F) If a student meets all other requirements for full or provisional acceptance, but did not major in business, the student will be Conditionally Accepted and required to take BA500 Foundations in Business.

+Depending on the student's previous undergraduate and graduate course work, the student may be required to take the following modules within BA500:

-- Submit baccalaureate and any graduate transcripts from each college or university attended. - If the student meets all other requirements for full or provisional acceptance but did not major in business, the student will be conditionally accepted and required to take the following undergraduate courses: - Principles of Marketing - Principles of Management - Statistics - Financial Accounting - Once students complete the required courses, they will automatically be moved to either a full or provisional status. - Students may complete the above referenced courses at our campus, or from another regionally acrredited college or university. - Financial aid may be available to you for these courses.
-Please contact Financial Aid at (864) 488-8800 for further assistance. - Students may also test out of the required prerequisite courses by successfully completing either a CLEP or DANTES examination.
-For additional information please contact the Testing Center at (864) 488-8376. - Submit two recommendations using the Limestone College "Letter of Recommendation" form, preferably one from an individual who has knowledge of the applicant's work experience and one from an individual who has knowledge of the applicant's academic experience. - Students whose native language is not English must submit scores on the TOEFL test: a score on the electronic version of 100 is required; a score of 550 is required on the paper version.
+- a.
+Foundations of Accounting - b.
+Foundations of Business Ethics - c.
+Foundations of Finance - d.
+Foundations of the Global Dimensions of Business - e.
+Foundations of the Legal Environment of Business - f.
+Foundations in Marketing - g.
+Foundations in Microeconomics - h.
+Foundations of Organizational Behavior - i.
+Foundations in Quantitative Analysis and Business Statistics - j.
+Foundations in Strategic Management and Business Integration - G) A Student may be enrolled in BA 500 twice.
+If a module is not passed after the second time a student is enrolled in BA 500, the student will be required to take the associated undergraduate course prior to enrollment in the MBA program. - H) Once a student passes all required modules in BA 500, or the associated undergraduate or graduate course, the student will move to either full or provisional acceptance and may start the MBA program. - I) Grading for BA 500 is on a satisfactory/unsatisfactory basis.
+Credit awarded for BA 500 will not count toward graduation requirements for the MBA program. - J) Submit two recommendations using the Limestone College "Letter of Recommendation" form, preferably one from an individual who has knowledge of the applicant's work experience and one from an individual who has knowledge of the applicant's academic experience. - K) Students whose native language is not English must submit scores on the TOEFL test: a score on the electronic version of 100 is required; a score of 550 is required on the paper version.